Our Cultivars

 Parentage Inzatsu 131 × Yabukita

 Created in 1980 in Fujieda by tea producer Koyanagi Miyoshi and researcher Morizono Ichiji.
-The Inzatsu 131 parent carries Assam-variety genetics, which gives Fujikaori its remarkable natural jasmine fragrance — a high concentration of methyl anthranilate that is almost startling in a Japanese green tea.
-The cultivar is sometimes locally called "Fujieda-kaori" in honor of its birthplace.
+The Inzatsu 131 parent carries Assam-variety genetics, giving Fujieda Kaori its remarkable natural jasmine fragrance — a high concentration of methyl anthranilate that is almost startling in a Japanese green tea.

 さやまかおり — "Sayama fragrance"